adamkasztenny/hybridly/README.md

 # Hybridly

-An open source return to office solution :office:
+An open source hybrid work solution :office:

 ## :star: Features :star:
 - Set a limit on the total number of people in the office per day